Adventure game: Graphic adventure

+Text-and-graphics adventure games

+Text-and-graphics adventure games (also called illustrated or graphical text adventures) combine interactive fiction-style text descriptions with graphic illustrations of locations.
+These games sometimes use a text parser, as in the Magnetic Scrolls games; a point-and-click interface, such as the MacVenture games; or a combination of both (e.g., Tass Times in Tonetown; Enchanted Scepters and other World Builder games).

 Point-and-click adventure games

 Point-and-click adventure games are those where the player typically controls their character through a point and click interface using a computer mouse or similar pointing device, though additional control schemes may also be available.
 The player clicks to move their character around, interact with non-player characters, often initiating conversation trees with them, examine objects in the game's settings or with their character's item inventory.
 Many older point-and-click games include a list of on-screen verbs to describe specific actions in the manner of a text adventure, but newer games have used more context-sensitive user interface elements to reduce or eliminate this approach.
 Often, these games come down to collecting items for the character's inventory, and figuring when is the right time to use that item; the player would need to use clues from the visual elements of the game, descriptions of the various items, and dialogue from other characters to figure this out.
 Later games developed by Sierra On-Line, including the King's Quest games, and nearly all of the LucasArts adventure games, are point-and-click-based games.

 Point-and-click adventure games can also be the medium in which interactive, cinematic video games comprise.
 They feature cutscenes interspersed by short snippets of interactive gameplay that tie in with the story.
-This sub-genre is most famously used by the defunct Telltale Games with their series such as Minecraft: Story Mode and their adaptation of The Walking Dead.
+This sub-genre is most famously used by the now-defunct Telltale Games with their series such as Minecraft: Story Mode and their adaptation of The Walking Dead.

-Escape the room games
+Escape room games

-Escape the room games are a further specialization of point-and-click adventure games; these games are typically short and confined to a small space to explore, with almost no interaction with non-player characters.
+Escape room games are a further specialization of point-and-click adventure games; these games are typically short and confined to a small space to explore, with almost no interaction with non-player characters.
 Most games of this type require the player to figure out how to escape a room using the limited resources within it and through the solving of logic puzzles.
 Other variants include games that require the player to manipulate a complex object to achieve a certain end in the fashion of a puzzle box.
-These games are often delivered in Adobe Flash format and are also popular on mobile devices.
+These games were often delivered in Adobe Flash before its discontinuation and are now most popular on mobile devices.
 The genre is notable for inspiring real-world escape room challenges.
-Examples of the subgenre include MOTAS (Mysteries of Time and Space), The Crimson Room, and The Room.
+Examples of the subgenre include MOTAS (Mysteries of Time and Space), Crimson Room, and The Room.